 - Check Select All, Deselect All, or check individually all of the appropriate elements of the Profile Data, Application Data, and Application Pages.

-- If you select a table form in Application Pages, check “include application details” if you would like to view detailed items and not just subtotals and grand totals
+- If you select a table page in Application Pages, check “include application details” if you would like to view detailed items and not just subtotals and grand totals

 - Sort by using the Ordered By and Direction drop-down menus.